 The illustrated novel by Jeff B Willey is now available!
 A neo-mythic exploration of time and consciousness, belief and reality, and what it means to be human – and inhuman.
-Order it here – and strap in for a mind-expanding journey. . .
+Strap in for a mind-expanding journey. . .

 What happens when humanity confronts forces beyond understanding, pulling it towards different eternities?
 One of its own making — the vast synthetic intelligence known as machinu — and another arrived from realms long suspected, but ignored by conventional science: interdimensional entities.